 The VR Manager must contact TWC Procurement and Contract Services about updates to ensure that the provider list, which is available to all TWC-VR staff, stays current.

-The VR Managers or their designee must also include the list in the Regional Communications Plan that TWC submits to the HHS Office for Civil Rights.
+The VR Managers or their designee must also include the list in the VR Workforce Area Communications Plan that TWC submits to the HHS Office for Civil Rights.

 When using a translator, TWC-VR staff inform the translator and customer that information provided is kept in confidence.